SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Preliminary

 \subsection{Voxel Map Management}

 The system maintains a global map organized through a voxel-based data structure.
-As depicted in Fig. \ref{fig2} (a), the voxel map in SR-LIO \cite{yuan2022sr} comprises multiple volumetric units, with the number of units expanding as the robotic platform explores previously unmapped environments.
+As depicted in Fig. \ref{fig2} (a), the voxel map in SR-LIO [\cite{yuan2022sr}] comprises multiple volumetric units, with the number of units expanding as the robotic platform explores previously unmapped environments.
 Each volumetric unit measures 1.0$\times$1.0$\times$1.0 (unit: m) and contains a maximum of 20 points.
 Each point is represented by its global coordinates ($x$, $y$, $z$), with each coordinate stored as a 64-bit value.

 In SR-LIO++, we implement an optimized storage scheme where each volumetric unit is characterized by a central coordinate stored as three 64-bit variables.
 Subsequently, individual 3D points within each volume are encoded as offsets relative to this central coordinate.
 Given the bounded range of the bias values (-0.5 to 0.5\,m), we can encode them as 8-bit integers.
-The specific quantization encoding scheme will be detailed in Sec. \ref{Quantized Map Point Management}.
+The specific quantization encoding scheme will be detailed in the Quantized Map Point Management section.